MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol-chromium/index.md

 You are now able to install the [Remote Tools for Microsoft Edge (Beta)](https://www.microsoft.com/store/apps/9P6CMFV44ZLT) from the [Microsoft Store](https://www.microsoft.com/store/apps/windows).
 This app enables you to remotely debug Microsoft Edge (Chromium) running on a Windows 10 and later device from your development machine.

-To learn how to set up your Windows 10 and later device and connect to it from your development machine, navigate to [Get Started with Remote Debugging Windows 10 and later Devices](../devtools-guide-chromium/remote-debugging/windows.md).
+To learn how to set up your Windows device and connect to it from your development machine, navigate to [Get started with remote debugging Windows devices](../devtools-guide-chromium/remote-debugging/windows.md).

 The [Remote Tools for Microsoft Edge (Beta)](https://www.microsoft.com/store/apps/9P6CMFV44ZLT) uses the same Microsoft Edge (Chromium) DevTools Protocol as the [DevTools](../devtools-guide-chromium/index.md) to communicate with Microsoft Edge running on the Windows 10 and later device you want to debug.
 This app just prepends `/msedge/` and a process ID (`pid`) before each call to the protocol.
 It supports the following HTTP endpoints.